cbremseth/caesar_cipher/README.md

 # Requesting and Receiving Data

 You can request data from the microservice by making an HTTP POST request to the /encrypt_message endpoint.
 The request should include a JSON body with the message to be encrypted and the shift value.
+Note: The message to by encrypted should be a string and the shift number should be a positive or negative integer.

 ```python
 import requests